Andrz98/express-user-crud-api/README.md

 ## **Features**

-- **Modular Structure**: Separation of concerns for middlewares, controllers, and routes.
 - **CRUD Functionality**:
-  - Create a new user.
+  - Create a user.
   - Retrieve all users or a specific user by ID.
   - Update user data by ID.
   - Delete a user by ID.
-- **Reusable Middlewares**:
+- **Modular Structure**:
-  - Validate user IDs.
-  - Validate user data for creation and updates.
+  - Organized into separate folders for middlewares, controllers, routes, and services.
+- **Mock Database**:
+  - Uses a `userMock.js` file for simulating user data.
 - **Error Handling**:
-  - Global error-handling middleware.
-  - 404 handling for undefined routes.
+  - Global error handler and 404 response for undefined routes.
 - **Graceful Shutdown**:
-  - Cleanly handles `SIGINT` and `SIGTERM` signals.
+  - Handles `SIGINT` and `SIGTERM` signals for a clean server shutdown.
-- **Mock Database**:
-  - Simulated user data with a `userMock.js` file for testing.

 ---